ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 the message, usually by rewriting the RFC5322.From header field in an effort to avoid DMARC failures downstream.

-These custom actions when the pct= tag was set to "0" proved valuable to the email community.
+These custom actions when the "pct" tag was set to "0" proved valuable to the email community.
 In particular, header field rewriting by an intermediary meant that a Domain Owner's aggregate reports could reveal to the Domain Owner how much of its traffic was routing through intermediaries that don't rewrite the RFC5322.From header field.
-It required work on the part of the Domain Owner to compare aggregate reports from before and after the p= value was changed and pct= was included in the DMARC Policy Record with a value of "0", but the data was there.
+It required work on the part of the Domain Owner to compare aggregate reports from before and after the "p" value was changed and "pct" was included in the DMARC Policy Record with a value of "0", but the data was there.
 Consequently, knowing how much mail was subject to possible DMARC failure due to a lack of RFC5322.From header field rewriting by intermediaries could assist the Domain Owner in choosing whether or not